YTGWPAL/ytgwpal-resource-pack/README.md

 - new music
 - entire kanye west late registration album
 - **AND MORE!**
-## yooo this sounds cool how to download
+## yooo this sounds cool how do i download
 go [here](https://github.com/YTGWPAL/ytgwpal-resource-pack/releases/latest) and click `YTGWPAL.Resource.Pack.zip` to download it, then put it in your resourcepacks folder